Sign up FAQs

 Your destination in Uganda is Entebbe International Airport.

 Flights are usually available for less than £400 from the UK when booked in advance.
-Other countries may vary: we suggest using SkyScanner.net to find the cheapest prices.
+Other countries may vary: we suggest using comparison sites such as SkyScanner.net to find the cheapest prices.

 If you need any assistance, we can advise you on suitable flights, carriers and arrival times.